 Stress and Trauma

-Overwhelming experiences can set off traumatic reactions.
-These experiences include physical and sexual violations, accidents, falls, medical interventions and emotionally abusive relationships in childhood or adulthood.
-Political oppression, such as racism, sexism, homophobia, and other discriminatory practices, can also evoke traumatic responses.
+Trauma develops from overwhelming experiences, whether in the past or present.
+Such experiences may include physical or sexual violations, accidents, falls, medical interventions, or emotionally abusive relationships in childhood or adulthood.
+Systemic oppression, including racism, sexism, homophobia, and other forms of discrimination, can also trigger traumatic responses.

 shutterstock_616842821.jpg